IBM/ibmi-bob/docs/integration/rdi.md

 The mechanism we use in RDi to interface with the build system is an Eclipse feature called External Tools.
 It looks like this:
 ![](rdi.assets/eclipse-external-tools.png)

-External tools allow us to create RDi menu items that call our own programs (the Client-tools scripts).
-Bob external tools definitions have been created and exported to export files, which need only to be imported back into RDi.
+External tools allow us to create RDi menu items that call our own programs (the Client-tools scripts).  tobi external tools definitions have been created and exported to export files, which need only to be imported back into RDi.
 The exported files are included in the Client-tools directory.
 To import the tool definitions, choose `File → Import...` in RDi, select `Launch Configurations` from the `Run/Debug` tree item, and click `Next`:
 ![](rdi.assets/eclipse-import-external-tools-1.png)